DemosGS1NI/print-agent-go/README.md

 ### Allowed CORS Origins

-The agent accepts requests from specific and web pages. needs to improve.
+The agent accepts requests only from allowed origins.
+Update this list to match your frontend domains.

 - `http://localhost`
 - `http://localhost:3000`